HOBT0R/stream-watcher/CODING-STANDARDS.md

 - **Unit Tests**: Every hook and utility function should have unit tests.
 - **Component Tests**: Every component should have tests covering its states and user interactions.
 Use `@testing-library/react`.
+- **Back-End Tests**:
+    -   **Unit/Integration Tests**: The proxy server should have comprehensive tests for its middleware and API endpoints using `supertest`.
+    -   **Mocking**: External services, such as downstream APIs or authentication providers (e.g., JWKS endpoints), should be mocked using libraries like `msw` to ensure reliable and isolated tests.
 - **Storybook**: Create stories for components to document their appearance and behavior in isolation.
 Interaction tests can be added to stories to verify functionality.

 ---